Kim So-hye

-Kim So-hye (Korean: 김소혜; born July 19, 1999), known mononymously as Sohye, is a South Korean actress and singer signed under S&P Entertainment.
-She is best known for finishing fifth in Mnet's K-pop girl group survival show Produce 101 and for being a member of girl group I.O.I, and her roles in Poetry Story (2017), Kang Deok-soon's Love History (2017), and Best Chicken (2019).
+Kim So-hye (Korean: 김소혜; born July 19, 1999), known mononymously as Sohye, is a South Korean actress and singer under S&P Entertainment.
+She is a former member of the girl musical group I.O.I, finishing fifth on Mnet's survival show Produce 101.
+She is best known on her acting roles in Poetry Story (2017), Kang Deok-soon's Love History (2017), Best Chicken (2019), and My Lovely Boxer (2023).

 Early life and education

-Born in Seoul, Kim So-hye was a volleyball player in junior high, and won the National Junior High Title as a libero.
+Born in Seoul, Kim So-hye was a volleyball player in junior high, and won the National Junior High title as a libero.
 Kim graduated from the Gyeonggi Girls' High School.

-Kim is currently attending in Sejong University with Film and Arts Major.
+Kim is currently attending Sejong University for a degree in Film and Arts Major.

 Career

 2016: Produce 101 and I.O.I

-Coming from an acting company, Kim was training to become an actress and had no experience in singing and dancing before joining Produce 101.
+Coming from an acting production company, Kim was training to become an actress and had no experience in singing and dancing before joining Produce 101.
 She finished in fifth place out of the 101 girls competing and became a member of I.O.I.
 Her company, Redline Entertainment, maintained that she would continue her acting training once she finished promoting with the group.

 2017–present: Acting activities

-In June 2016, Kim created her own management label, S&P (Shark & Penguin) Entertainment.
-She also opened a coffee shop, Penguin's Café, in Seocho District to provide a space where she and her agency could connect with fans.
+In June 2016, Kim created her own agency, S&P (Shark & Penguin) Entertainment.
+She also opened a coffee shop, Penguin's Café, in Seocho District to provide a space where she and her agency could connect with her fans.

 Aside from participating in activities as part of I.O.I, Kim was a regular host on MBC Every1's Star Show 360 and SBS' Game Show.